 While the head gasket wasn’t completely fixed, you can see that the air bubbles had reduced and required a flashlight to be noticed.

 What this does is it allows the sealer to get in places where it didn’t get before.
 We are slowly building up a new “head gasket.”
 At first, I had to remove the spark plugs and dry them because the coolant was still getting into the cylinders.
-Eventually, the car would start immediately without needing to remove the spark plugs.
+Eventually, the car would start immediately without removing the spark plugs.

 It is now November, and the car has nearly 32450.
 Unfortunately, it has started to foul the spark plugs again, and the engine struggles to start.
 This is an indication that the head gasket sealer has started to fail.